-SQL Server DIFFERENCE Function
+SQL DIFFERENCE Function Use and Examples

 The DIFFERENCE function is used to provide an integer value showing the number of common characters between the SOUNDEX output of 2 strings or expressions.
 The values returned by the function have a range between 0 to 4 where 0 has a weak or similarity and 4 means that the strings are strongly similar or identical.